TransGraphNet/TransGraphNet/README.md

-Datasets and code for `RDNet: Robust Detection of Malicious Encrypted Traffic against Obfuscation via Spatial-Temporal Feature Fusion Network`.
+Datasets and code for `TransGraphNet: Robust detection of malicious encrypted network traffic via transformer and graph neural models`.

 ## Datasets